multitheftauto/mtasa-blue/CONTRIBUTING.md

 (... unless nobody else is reviewing your PR).

 Branch protection is **not enforced** for repository administrators, and those people are therefore not required to send pull requests.
-Individual repo admins may, for the greater good, pledge to submit pull requests despite this lack of enforcement.
+Individual repository admins may, for the greater good, pledge to submit pull requests despite this lack of enforcement.

 For informational purposes, the current repository administrators are a _subset of_